Lap-Chee Tsui: Personal life

-He studied Biology at the New Asia College of the Chinese University of Hong Kong and was awarded a B.Sc.
-(3rd Class Honours) and a M.Phil. in 1972 and 1974, respectively.
+He studied Biology at the New Asia College of the Chinese University of Hong Kong and was awarded a B.Sc. and a M.Phil. in 1972 and 1974, respectively.
 Upon the recommendation of his mentor at the CUHK, he continued his graduate education in the United States and received his Ph.D. from the University of Pittsburgh in 1979.
 He became Postdoctoral Investigator and Postdoctoral Fellow in 1979 at Oak Ridge National Laboratory, Tennessee, then joined the Department of Genetics of the Hospital for Sick Children in Toronto in 1981.

 Career

 From 1981 to 2002, Tsui continued his research and teaching in the Hospital for Sick Children and the University of Toronto alternatively.
 Prior to his appointment as the Vice-Chancellor, he was Geneticist-in-Chief and Head of the Genetics and Genomic Biology Program of the Research Institute at the Hospital for Sick Children and co-founder (with Dr. Steve Scherer) of The Centre for Applied Genomics.
 He was also the holder of the H.E.
 Sellers Chair in Cystic Fibrosis and University Professor at the University of Toronto.
-He was the President of Human Genome Organisation (HUGO), the international organization of scientists involved in the Human Genome Project, from 2000 to 2002.
+He was the President of Human Genome Organisation (HUGO), the international organisation of scientists involved in the Human Genome Project, from 2000 to 2002.

-He has also served on the editorial boards for 20 international peer-reviewed scientific journals, numerous scientific review panels, and many national and international advisory committees, including the Medical Research Council of Canada, Canadian Genome Research Task Force Committee (Chair), Scientific Steering Committee of the National Institute of Biological Science, Scientific Advisory Committee of the China National Center for Biotechnology Development and Human Genome Organization.
+He has also served on the editorial boards for 20 international peer-reviewed scientific journals, numerous scientific review panels, and many national and international advisory committees, including the Medical Research Council of Canada, Canadian Genome Research Task Force Committee (Chair), Scientific Steering Committee of the National Institute of Biological Science, Scientific Advisory Committee of the China National Center for Biotechnology Development and Human Genome Organisation.
 He is currently member of the Judicial Officers Recommendation Commission, Council for Sustainable Development and Executive Committee, and Executive Committee of the Commission on Strategic Development of the Hong Kong SAR Government.

 He was appointed Vice-Chancellor of the University of Hong Kong (HKU) in May 2002 and assumed office as the fourteenth Vice-Chancellor of the university with effect from 1 September 2002.
 As of October 2011, he had decided not to seek re-appointment.
-He served until 31 March 2014.
+He served until October 2013.

 Academic contributions

 Tsui became internationally acclaimed in 1989 when he and his team identified the defective gene, namely Cystic fibrosis transmembrane conductance regulator (CFTR), that causes cystic fibrosis, which is a major breakthrough in human genetics.
-He has also made significant contributions to the study of the human genome, especially the characterization of chromosome 7, and, identification of additional disease genes.
+He has also made significant contributions to the study of the human genome, especially the characterisation of chromosome 7, and, identification of additional disease genes.